This scholarship has closed - check the website for the next intake

 Entry requirements

 Applicants must be Māori, or of Māori descent.
 Enrolled in a Bachelors (minimum entering their 3rd year in 2026) within the Faculty of Humanities and Social Sciences, Faculty of Science, or School of Psychological Sciences.
-Strong verbal communication skills, willingness to undertake multi-day fieldwork, physically fit for easy/moderate hiking, awareness of field safety protocols, and understanding of ethical considerations when working with the public.
+Strong verbal communication skills, willingness to undertake multi-day fieldwork, physically fit for easy/moderate hiking, awareness of field safety protocols, interested in qualitative and/or quantitative research, understanding of ethical considerations.